huphtur/huphtur.nl/src/posts/2014-06-30-spy-belgian-waffle-ride-tips.md

 ## Single-Track Racing

 Before this race I had never ridden on a single track so had no idea what to expect.
-Basically it's a super narrow dirt path which makes it impossible to pass or get passed on.
-Someone passed me, hit me and apologized, I told him "don't worry about it, it's a race!".
-If you get stuck behind a slower person just call out where you're gonna pass and blast by them.
-Most likely you will hit the person, but whatever, it's a race!
+Basically it’s a super narrow dirt path which makes it impossible to pass or get passed on.
+Someone passed me, hit me and apologized, I told him "don’t worry about it, it’s a race!".
+If you get stuck behind a slower person just call out where you’re gonna pass and blast by them.
+Most likely you will hit the person, but whatever, it’s a race!

 ## Speed Up For Sand

 At times you will hit some really deep sand.
-Your bike will decelerate and might get squirrely if you don't keep your speed up.
+Your bike will decelerate and might get squirrely if you don’t keep your speed up.
 Lean back a bit and keep pedaling.

 # Bring Extra Tubes

-"Holy shit, Thanks to my 28s I'm able to finish without any flats!", is what I thought in the last couple kilometers.
+"Holy shit, Thanks to my 28s I’m able to finish without any flats!", is what I thought in the last couple kilometers.
 Until...
 I kid you not...
 1KM before the finish, I got a flat!
-I've bounced over sharp rocks the size of baby heads and I get nailed [pun!] by a tiny staple right before the finish.
+I’ve bounced over sharp rocks the size of baby heads and I get nailed [pun!] by a tiny staple right before the finish.
 I thought about riding on my rims, but it was too sketchy, and I quickly replaced my tube.
 So, bring tubes, because most likely you will flat.

 [![Get prepared to do this.
 Photo: Lucas Keenan.](/images/spybwr-flat-tire.jpg)][14]